MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-external-access.md

 1. After you change your external communications settings, **WAIT UP TO 24 HOURS TO TEST**.

-2. Search for your contact in Skype for Business, and send a request to chat.
+2. Search for your contact in Teams, and send a request to chat.

     If you get a message that it couldn't be sent due to company policy, you need to double-check your [Office 365 URLs and IP address ranges](https://docs.microsoft.com/en-us/microsoftteams/office-365-urls-ip-address-ranges).